Would you rather have a beautiful website or a website your customers love?

 Keeping their Founder on the main page of the website builds a long-term relationship many businesses nowadays miss out on.

-They clearly state their services through their persuasive headline and even if you’re not ready to book a consultation call with them, a pop-up will appear collecting your email.
+They clearly state their services through their persuasive headline and, even if you’re not ready to book a consultation, a pop-up will appear collecting your email.

 Email follow-up is a great way to ensure that a high percentage of prospects that land on your website will end up booking a call with you.